 The 1930s and 1940s saw huge advances in the development of radio and radar technologies, with one of the most sophisticated networks of Radio Direction Finding (RDF) being deployed in the form of Chain Home stations around the coast of Great Britain and Northern Ireland.
-Running concurrently with the development of what would become RADAR (RAdio Detection And Ranging) as we know it were a series of experiments to study the characteristics of radio wave propagation; essentially looking at how do radio waves behave over large distances, over different terrain and through varying weather patterns.
-One such series of tests was reports in the 1946 Summary Technical Report of the National Defense Research Committee, Volume 2, Radio Wave Propagation Experiments.
+Running concurrently with the development of what would become RADAR (RAdio Detection And Ranging) as we know it was a series of experiments to study the characteristics of radio wave propagation; essentially looking at how radio waves behave over large distances, over different terrain and through varying weather patterns.
+One such series of tests was reported in the 1946 Summary Technical Report of the National Defense Research Committee, Volume 2, Radio Wave Propagation Experiments.
 While this is an American publication (available here), allied nations worked collaboratively and many British scientists and engineers were involved in this work.
 This particular report was penned by E.C.S.
 Megaw, member of the Ultra Short Wave Propagation Panel.

 While all of this work was highly secretive at the time, it has been possible to find traces of some of the developmental sites constructed in support of these experiments.
-The aim of this article is to record the results of this investigation, and examine a possible location on the County Down coast that may have been involved.
+The aim of this article is to record the results of this investigation and examine a possible location on the County Down coast that may have been involved.
 All of this stemmed from an email I received from fellow historian Martin Briscoe who was trying to establish the background to a Scottish site known locally as Hush-Hush.

 Table of Contents